 It personifies not only the entire Fyre Fest narrative, but also the allure social media has on pretty much anyone who is tapped into the world of likes, hearts, hashtags, and retweets.

 All the world’s a stage.
 And all men and women merely players.
 They have their exits and their entrances; And one man in his time plays many parts…

 William Shakespeare: As You Like It, Act 2, Scene 7

+Ironically, Fyre Fest went viral overnight the same way it went viral with its promotional video.
+Only this time, people were tweeting about how “medieval” and “post-apocalyptic” the experience had turned out.
 Despite McFarland’s con, I feel no sympathy nor remorse for those who bought tickets and went.
-It's in documentaries like Fyre Festival that truly set millennials back years.
+It's in documentaries like Fyre and Fyre Fraud that truly set millennials back years.

-As a 23-year-old, I cannot defend my generations ugly stigmas and narcissistic behaviors.
+As a 23-year-old, I cannot defend my generations ugly stigmas or narcissistic behaviors.
 Listening to 20-year-olds that quit their jobs because their bosses wouldn’t give them time off or selling everything they own, just to go to this fantasy island is a joke.
-Yes, McFarland scammed a lot of people, but millennials need to seriously wake up and reevaluate their values.
-I'm sick and tired of being this laughing stock generation.
+Yes, McFarland scammed a lot of people, but millennials need to seriously take long look at some of their values.

 Thousands ended up going even when there were clear signs pointing to the festival being a disaster, signs like Calvin Wells' Fyrefraud Twitter account.
 Seriously, nobody listened to this man while the rest of America listened to some kid's tweet about toast and cheese.